rsyncOSX/RsyncOSXdocs/content/post/SingleTask.md

 ![](/images/RsyncOSX/master/singletask/schedules.png)

 Using either two fingers on the touchpad or a finger on the mouse, slide to the right will execute a single task.
-If the task is estimaed a progressbar will pop up.
+If the task is estimated a progressbar will pop up.

 ![](/images/RsyncOSX/master/singletask/executeleft.png)